 - Legal websites are not a replacement for a lawyer.

-3. Buying Without an Estate Agent
+3. Buying Without a Real Estate Agent

-- They can communicate in Thai.
+- They can communicate in the local language.

-As always do your due diligence and choose a reputable agent with good recommendations such as us at Phuket Condo.
+As always, do your due diligence and choose a reputable agent with good recommendations such as us at Phuket Condo.
 Contact us and find out more about how we can help you with your property purchase.